Freely-Given-org/.github/profile/README.md

 ## Glossary

-B/C/V: Bible "book" / chapter / verse -- a common method of referencing Bible text as well as related resources such as Bible commentaries
+- **B/C/V**: Bible "book" / chapter / verse -- a common method of referencing Bible text as well as related resources such as Bible commentaries
-BOS: Bible Organisational System (BibleOrgSys) -- a Python library for processing B/C/V materials such as Bibles and commentaries
+- **BOS**: Bible Organisational System (BibleOrgSys) -- a Python library for processing B/C/V materials such as Bibles and commentaries